With thanks to the Bromyard History Society for allowing us use of these archived photographs.

 When Henry retired and sold the farm, the Stephenson family from Birchyfields came to the rescue, and we had ten years at that delightful parkland setting, with stunning views over the Herefordshire countryside towards Wales.
 There was once a fabulous Firework Display by Dragonfire, an event which lit up the countryside for miles around.

 Another move in 2014 saw the show move to the new site at the Burgess, Munderfield, where it is today – four open fields with again the superb aspect to the West.
-Steve Matthews has been Chairman since the last move, and a great deal of work has turned those four fields into a well-serviced showground, with all the pay cabins, office and stores painstakingly relocated.
+Steve Matthews became Chairman and a great deal of work has turned those four fields into a well-serviced showground.

-2017 saw the celebration of the 50th show, with the spectacle of the JCB Dancing Diggers, and a memorable display in the History Society tent of Galas old and new.
+2017 was the celebration of the 50th show, with the spectacle of the JCB Dancing Diggers and a memorable display in the History Society tent of Galas old and new.

 Looking back brings back memories of many kinds but none more so for those involved than those who were so much a part of the show, very many no longer with us and too many to recall here.